posabsolute/jQuery-Validation-Engine/README.md

 ### autoHideDelay
 Sets the number of ms that the prompt should appear for if autoHidePrompt is set to *true*.
 Defaults to *10000*.

+### showArrow
+Show the arrow in the validation popup.
+Defaults to *true*

+### showArrowOnRadioAndCheckbox
+Show the arrow in the validation popup when validating checkboxes and radio buttons.
+Defaults to *false*

 Validators
 ---